Tariffs and regulations

 Foodstuffs are usually subject to inspection by the Oman Customs authorities.

 The Ministry of Agriculture, Fisheries, Petroleum and Minerals are responsible for the import of animals and animal products.
 Importers must provide this ministry with health certificates, issued by an approved authority in the country of origin.
-In Australia, this authority is usually the Department of Agriculture and Water Resources or the relevant state department of agriculture.
+In Australia, this authority is usually the Australian Quarantine and Inspection Service (AQIS) or the relevant state department of agriculture.

 The importation of sheep and goats is prohibited unless prior written permission has been obtained from the Directorate - General of the Ministry of Agriculture, Fisheries, Petroleum and Minerals.